A First-Timer’s Guide to Sardinia

-I have wanted to visit Sardinia for the past four years, so when my plans to attend Cannes Lions fell through this year, I knew exactly where to reroute my travels.
-I booked the most glorious four-day solo escape to the jewel of the Mediterranean: Costa Smeralda, Sardinia.
+I had wanted to visit Sardinia for the past four years, so when my plans to attend Cannes Lions fell through this year, I knew exactly where to reroute my travels.
+I booked the most glorious four-day solo escape from London to the jewel of the Mediterranean: Costa Smeralda, Sardinia.

 Before my trip, I asked my Instagram audience for recommendations.
-Many people warned me that airport transfers would be expensive, that renting a car was essential, and that Porto Cervo was worth visiting but not necessarily worth staying in.
-While I can confirm the transfers are eye-wateringly expensive, I absolutely loved basing myself in the Porto Cervo/Cala di Volpe area for my first visit.
+Many people warned me that getting around via taxis would be expensive, that renting a car was essential, and that Porto Cervo was worth visiting but not necessarily worth staying in.
+While I can confirm the taxis are eye-wateringly expensive, I absolutely loved basing myself in the Porto Cervo/Cala di Volpe area for my first visit, fully immersing myself in the Costa Smeralda lifestyle.

 Olbia Airport